Buying a Property? Get the Facts First

 High Flood Risk

-If the Environmental Report highlights the risk that your property is in a high flood risk area, then it will be reported to your mortgage lender.
-The lender will then confirm how they wish to proceed and this may require a Flood Risk Assessment of the property from a surveyor.
+If the Environmental Report indicates that your property is in a high flood risk area, it will be reported to your mortgage lender.
+The lender will then confirm how they wish to proceed, which may require a Flood Risk Assessment of the property by a surveyor.
 You can't proceed with a mortgage without obtaining further evidence.

 Ground Stability